weiliu620/weiliu620.github.io/reinforcement_learning_robotics.md

 ### Deep Recurrent Q-Learning for Partially Observable MDPs
 Peter Stone's work

 ### Deep Reinforcement Learning with Double Q-learning
 Original EQN contains a maximization step over estimated values, and this max step is an biased towards higher values.
 The paper shows DQN has overestimates even when network is deep and environment is deterministic.

+### gaussian processes for data-efficient learning in robotics and control
+Use Gaussian process to model the transition probability, derive a closed form expression for expected reward/cost for policy evaluation, and analytic policy gradients for policy improvement.